ihmcrobotics/ihmc-robot-data-logger/README.md

 - Capture cards to record video feeds (optional)
   - [Magewell Pro Capture Card](https://www.magewell.com/products/pro-capture-sdi)
   - BlackMagic Decklink Mini Recorder Capture Card (Deprecated)
-    - This is deprecated because it only works on Ubuntu 20.04 and is no longer supported by the maintainers of this repository
+    - This is deprecated because [https://github.com/ihmcrobotics/ihmc-java-decklink-capture](https://github.com/ihmcrobotics/ihmc-java-decklink-capture) only works on Ubuntu 20.04 and is no longer supported by the maintainers of this repository.
+And that is required to use the BlackMagic Capture Card

 ## Ubuntu 22.04 (recommended)
-- Install Ubuntu Desktop 22.04 LTS (its convenient to have a GUI to work with)
+- Install Ubuntu Desktop 22.04 LTS (it's convenient to have a GUI to work with)
 	- Make sure to install OpenSSH
 - Install the firmware for the Magewell Capture Card: [Pro Capture Linux x86 Driver](https://www.magewell.com/downloads/pro-capture#/driver/linux-x86)
 - Setup a workspace where ihmc-robot-data-logger is cloned: `git clone https://github.com/ihmcrobotics/ihmc-robot-data-logger.git`